 The pressure of the atmosphere is 14.696 or approximately 14.7 pounds per square inch at sea level.
 One TORR is an absolute pressure of one millimeter of mercury.
-A milliTor sea level.
-One TORR is an absolute pressure of one millimeter of mercury.
 A milliTorr is equal to one thousandth of a TORR.
 A MICRON is the same as a milliTorr.